-I decided to move to Chile four years ago when I was a 25-year-old with itchy feet (and wanted to get out of the way of an ex-girlfriend!).
+I decided to move to Chile four years ago when I was a 25-year-old with itchy feet and wanted to see the world.
 I was working for Littlewoods Home Shopping Group, and one day a colleague pointed out this job in Chile.
-We both thought it would be a good idea, but I was the one who put a CV together.
+We both thought it would be a good idea, but I was the one who B put a CV together.